 Schema developers should note that conformance to the GML specification requires conformance to the rules set forth in the GML specification (ISO 19136 / OGC 07-036), not merely XML-validation against the GML schemas.

 S-100 Part 10b describes the S-100 GML profile.
 The XSD files for the S-100 GML profile are available at the IHO S-100 distribution site (https://github.com/IHO-S100WG).
-Previously defined GML schemas for other Product Specifications (e.g., S-122, S-123) will provide useful guidance and will be made available through the IHO Product Specification distribution site or GitHub distribution site.
+Previously defined GML schemas for other Product Specifications (for example S-122, S-123) will provide useful guidance and will be made available through the IHO Product Specification distribution site or GitHub distribution site.

 Guidance for generic processing for GML datasets is included in S-100 Edition 4.0.0.